wildhaber/gohugo-amp.gohugohq.com/content/install.md

 Why we had to do this process you can read in the [official amp-project documentation](https://www.ampproject.org/docs/guides/responsive_amp).

-Further information about AMP Analytics you will find in the [official documentation of the amp-project](https://www.ampproject.org/docs/reference/components/amp-analytics).

 ## Contributing

 Have you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](https://github.com/wildhaber/gohugo-amp/issues) to let me know.
 Alternatively, make a [pull request](https://github.com/wildhaber/gohugo-amp/pulls) directly.